fahuamancaja/TandemTrivia/README.md

 ## Known Bug
  When first loading into Visual Studio you might have to reinstall the Microsoft.EntityFrameworkCore.Analyzers 5.0.0-rc.2.20475.6 package.
  You might get assembly errors if .NET 5 is not default or primary.
 Please ensure .NET 5.0+ is installed!
+If you are still having MSBuild issues and you have Visual Studio Community installed aside from Visual Studio Code, you might have to install Visual Studio Community 2019 Preview.